kolanuts/wonderful-maple-67181/src/pages/index.md

     content: >
       Nora Beyer is a composer-producer based in Osnabrück, Germany.
 She specializes in instrumental music and original film scores.
+    title: >-
+      Nora Beyer is a composer-producer specializing in instrumental music and original film scores.
+For licensing & collaborations, get in touch.
   - type: portfolio_section
     section_id: latest-projects
     layout_style: tiles